How Do You Transport an Axolotl? Easy…

 Using Tupperware to Transport an Axolotl

 A lot of people like to use a large Tupperware container of about two to three gallons.
-You simply fill it 1/3 with water from the aquarium that your axolotl was in just like with the bags as described above.
+You simply fill it one-third with water from the aquarium that your axolotl was in just like with the bags as described above.
 You can put the Tupperware in a cooler and put something soft like a towel on top and then an ice pack to keep the temperature down.

 Some people like to cut a slit in the top or poke holes for a tiny bit of air circulation.